 Wherever you are flying to or from in the world, you will have no problem bringing your electric razor in either your checked or carry on bags.

-What is the Best Electric Razor for Travel?
+The Best Electric Razor for Travel

 If you’re looking for as clean of a shave as possible, we recommend the Braun M90 electric shaver.